 How did People's Artist Thai Bao and Meritorious Artist Anh Tuan respond when their son let them listen to the album?

-When I brought the album "Thanh am thoi gian" home for my parents to listen to, they said they really liked it.
+When I brought the album "Sound of Time" home for my parents to listen to, they said they really liked it.
 My parents encouraged me that this music product would be the first step, the first brick for me to have more motivation to go further, to leave more marks on my musical path.
 Towards the image of a Saxophonist with his own style, his own musical path.

 Thanks Bao Anh for sharing the information.

-People's Artist Thai Bao confided to Dan Viet that, since childhood, Bao Anh was considered a good child by his family.
-Although he was an only child, he rarely made his parents upset.
-Bao Anh resembles his father in being gentle, sincere and calm.
-Like his mother, he loves his job, is passionate about it and is constantly enthusiastic.
+People's Artist Thai Bao confided to Dan Viet that, since childhood, Bao Anh was placed in the good children's group by her family.
+Although she was the only child, she rarely made her parents upset.
+Bao Anh resembled her father in being gentle, sincere and calm.
+She resembled her mother in loving her job, being passionate about it and constantly pursuing it.

-At the age of 10, Bao Anh was admitted to the National Academy of Music, majoring in Clarinet.
+At the age of 10, Bao Anh was admitted to the National Academy of Music with a major in Clarinet.
 Bao Anh also learned Piano and loved to dance to Michael Jackson.
 At that time, Bao Anh also made her parents uncertain about "where the boat would go?".
 But her parents still let everything happen naturally, not stopping her because it was also one of her healthy hobbies.

 One day, Bao Anh borrowed Kenny G’s CD to listen to.
 The music of that talented artist touched her heart and inspired her to love the Saxophone.
 Bao Anh was fascinated by Kenny G’s trumpet and considered this music legend as a role model to learn from.